 Turnitin includes a grading tool called Feedback Studio, which allows for online comments and feedback to be added directly to a student's submission.
 Instructors may also assign a grade to the student in Feedback Studio, which automatically flows to the Grade Center in Learn.

-Instructors can create a Turnitin assignment in any content area of a course by going to the Assessments button, and selecting Turnitin Direct Assignment.
+Instructors can create a Turnitin assignment in any content area of a course by going to the Build Content button, and selecting Turnitin Assignment.

 Hints and Tips